ethereum/ethereum-org-website/src/content/developers/tutorials/run-node-raspberry-pi/index.md

 Depending on the image, you will be running:

-- Eth 1.0: Geth as the default client syncing the blockchain
+- Execution client: Geth as the default client syncing the blockchain
-- Eth2: Prysm as default client syncing the beacon chain (Topaz testnet)
+- Consensus client: Prysm as default client syncing the beacon chain (Prater testnet)

 ### 5. Log in {#5-log-in}